Security Principles and Compliance Specifics Governing tiCrypt

 First, the tiCrypt deployment does not require regular user accounts on the hosting server; most server-side vulnerabilities are eliminated.
 Only system administrators need access to the server; thus, access can be highly restricted.
 Moreover, strong authentication based on SSH public keys can be deployed for management purposes, thus rendering most password-based vulnerabilities ineffective.

 Third, tiCrypt is a software-based solution with encryption controlled by the client.
 It does not require special security appliances or unique setups on the server.
-All existing security mechanisms like firewalls, intrusion detection, system auditing, etc, are compatible with tiCrypt and can be used to strengthen the server.
+All existing security mechanisms, like firewalls, intrusion detection, system auditing, etc., are compatible with tiCrypt and can be used to strengthen the server.
 Organizations can leverage all existing expertise in system security to add these extra layers of protection.

 Threat Model and Solutions